makeabilitylab/physcomp/communication/ml5js-serial.md

 }
 {% endhighlight C++ %}

+TODO: insert close-up picture of this face character.

 And that's it, the full code is available on GitHub as [NoseTrackerSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/NoseTrackerSerialIn/NoseTrackerSerialIn.ino).

 ### Video demonstration of NoseTracker